 After engaging a wedding ceremony, parties are presumed to be married.
 Third parties of all kinds rely on this presumption, including insurers, pension managers, lenders and credit issuing companies, and governmental agencies ranging from taxing authorities to agencies that manage governmental benefits to those that maintain records of real estate ownership.
 Any claims for annulment or that there was any invalidity in the formation of a marital relationship is a very serious matter that should be property handled in judicial proceedings.

 What happens if a petition for annulment is denied?

 Victor Garnice can discuss these matters with you and help determine if you have adequate grounds for annulment and what other options may be available to you.
-Call the office and let’s talk about your options and prospects.
+Contact us and let’s talk about your options and prospects.